Application required Resume

 Tips for Your Resume

-Don’t limit the information on your resume to work activities.
-You should include work information because what makes you a good employee can be related to what makes you a good student.
+- Don’t limit the information on your resume to work activities.
+Include work information because what makes you a good employee can make you a good student.
 But work isn’t everything.

-Tell us how you spend your time outside of work.
+- How do you spend your time outside work?
 Have you been part of any activities related to your requested major?
 For example, if you’re applying to nursing, have you volunteered at any hospitals?
 Even if the time you spent was part of a class that you took elsewhere, it can still be meaningful when your application is reviewed.

-Tell us what you’re committed to.
-How do you spend your leisure time contributing to your neighborhood – on campus and off?
-Tell us if you’ve volunteered in community or church groups, for example – especially if they involve leadership and organizational activities on your part.
+- What are you committed to?
+How do you spend your leisure time contributing to your neighborhood—on campus and off?
+Tell us if you’ve volunteered in community or church groups, for example—especially if they involve leadership and organizational activities on your part.
 Did you serve as chairman of any committees?
 Did you work to get a group started or to keep it organized?

 Don’t be shy.
 Take time to remember and list everything that you’ve done that may help us to see how you’ve excelled.
 Ask your friends and family to review your information before submitting it to make sure you haven’t left anything out.

 Here are some suggestions to keep in mind when creating your expanded resume: